Wang Laboratories: From Custom Systems to Computers

 The Wang 3300 Timeshared BASIC Mini Computer

 Wang's 700-Series calculators did help rescue the company from the decline of its calculator business, allowing Wang to continue to compete in the calculator marketplace into the late 1970's.
-But, in the early 1970's, Dr. Wang knew that a major shakeup was imminent in the business.
+It came, however, at a huge expense.
+The company had expended a great deal of its cash reserves, as well as running all aspects of the company extremely hard to bring the machine to market.
+To make things worse, Dr. Wang, who was always thinking far ahead, and at the time the Wang 700-series came to market, Dr. Wang knew that a major shakeup was imminent in the calculator business.
 The advent of large-scale integrated circuits that could hold an entire calculator on a couple of chips meant that in order to compete, a calculator manufacturer either had to be at the mercy of the integrated circuit manufacturers, or had to have its own IC design and fabrication facilities, which were extremely expensive.
-Though Wang still had a good share in the calculator market, things were changing very quickly, and Dr. Wang knew that he could no longer rely on calculators to keep his company healthy.
+Though Wang Labs still had a good share in the calculator market, things were changing very quickly, and Dr. Wang knew that he could no longer rely on calculators to keep his company healthy.

 A Two-User Wang 3300 System